Banton, Romblon: Festivals

 Banton has annual religious and cultural festivals.
 The Sanrokan festival showcases the local tradition of sharing food, especially viand, among neighbors and starts from Holy Saturday up to Easter Sunday.
 The festival has two phases: the Sanrokan sa Barangay (sharing of food in the villages) and the Sanrokan sa Poblacion (sharing of food at the town proper).
 Parlor games such as chasing the pig and palosebo (climbing a greased bamboo pole to claim a prize) are held during the celebration.
 This is followed by the Hanrumanan (meaning "souvenir/legacy") street dancing and parade.
 Meanwhile, every year, on 10 September, the entire island pays tribute and homage to the town's patron saint, San Nicolas de Tolentino through the Biniray festival.
 Holy mass is held during feast day, followed by the parading of the saint's image around town.
 This leads to a fluvial parade around the island, with each village giving homage to the saint.
 Bantoanons also hold an annual Via Crucis during the Holy Week and Flores de Mayo in May.

 Government

+Local government

+As a municipality in the Province of Romblon, government officials in the provincial level are voted by the electorates of the town.
+The provincial government have political jurisdiction over local transactions of the municipal government.